ev3dev-lang-java/openjdk-ev3/README.md

 which is used in the local JDI mode, we tunnel a chosen port over the SSH session.
 SSH connects to the JShell listening socket and itself listens on the remote side.
 Then, the last task is to run the JShell JDI agent on the remote side, which is handled by SSH as well.

-Practically, first you have to either [add](https://askubuntu.com/a/4833) your pubkey to the EV3 brick's authorized_keys, or set the [SSH_ASKPASS](https://unix.stackexchange.com/a/83991) environment variable.
-Then, run a script from the amd64 JDK: `bin/jshell-launch.sh <ssh args>`, where `<ssh args>` is an address with an optinal port-specifying flag.
-The options are just added to the SSH command line and aren't sanitized in any way.

 ## Building